ctoestreich/knockout-validation-rule-engine/README.md

 ## Reusing rules

 If you store your rules in a common directory and include them via require into your models you will ensure you have a common experience across your site.
+See [main.js](https://github.com/ctoestreich/knockout-validation-rule-engine/blob/master/app/js/main.js) for more detailed examples.

 ```